 Have you ever noticed in the Old Testament who claims God as their Lord?
 We know Balaam as the guy who had a donkey talk to him to refocus his thinking; even that did not help him by the end of his story.
 In Numbers 22:18 Balaam, son of Beor, claims the Lord as his God when he is talking to the princes of Moab.
 This is pretty amazing since he clearly was not an Israelite.
 In Numbers 22:5 it says his native land was near the River (Euphrates).
 According to verse 6, the king of Moab credits him with the blessing of Abraham.
 How?
 My best guess is he was a grandchild of Abraham from his third wife – Keturah (Gen. 25: 1) or he was a descendent of Edom (Esau) because he is a “son of Beor” (Genesis 36:32); remember Abraham was a man who would teach his children about God (Genesis 18:19).
 Balaam knew God and could talk with Him, but he still became a “seed type #2” in Luke 8: 13.

 King Saul after an amazing call to be king.
-He had many victories that clearly had come from God even having Samuel, the prophet, tutor him, reaches a point when he becomes a “your God” person.
-After a great victory against the Amalekites he forgets God and gives into fear and greed.
+Enjoyed many victories that clearly had come from God.
+He even had Samuel, the prophet for his tutor.
+Saul reached a point when he becomes a “your God” person.
+After a great victory against the Amalekites, he forgets God and surrenders to fear and greed.
 When Samuel confronts King Saul about his disobedience in 1 Samuel 15:15 King Saul says that the cattle were for sacrificing to the Lord your God.
 Why not say the Lord our/my God?
 It is a shame that his thinking and his words showed that even though he had known the Lord he stopped claiming Him as his God; he became “seed type #3” in Luke 8:14.

 (see LORD vs. Lord)